Degri95/School_District_Analysis/README.md

 #### Updated Scores by School Size
 ![Upated Scores by School Size](/Resources/new_by_size.PNG)

 Thomas High School falls into the Medium bin.
 Updating the 9th Graders data in Thomas High School didn't cause any values to change in the updated DataFrame.
-This DataFrame was also formated to round decimals so there may be a very small change we're not seeing.
+This DataFrame was also formated to round decimals, so there may be a very small change we're not seeing.

 ### Scores by School Type